devraj89/GPSH-algorithm/Readme.txt

 very fast) thus enabling us to use larger number of training data pairs.
 [3] ***Extra experiments for the MIRFLICKR dataset have been provided.***
+[4] ***Also provided are the results using the linear regression and logistic regression (with a kernel pre-processing stage)
 **************************************************************

 ***********************************************************